You are here

-It is a written description of your invention or development provided to OTT.
+It is a written description of your invention or development provided to IP.
 The report refers to all sources of support and includes information necessary to begin pursuing dissemination and commercialization activities.

 Yes, as long as the quality is regulated while stored an extended period of time.

 Your research tool will be promoted to the U-M research tool portfolio and to a third-party marketing site with a one-click purchase option.
 Webpage links will be shared with you so that you can reference them on your laboratory website and provide it to any requestor.
 The rest will be taken care of by U-M Innovation Partnerships.
 If there are questions, you will be contacted by the assigned licensing specialist to discuss the invention and its potential commercial applications.